For information about Globalscape, visit www.globalscape.com.

-When a user logs in to EFT's The Web Transfer Client, the files and folders that the user is allowed to access depends on the permissions assigned on the VFS tab of the administration interface.
+When a user logs in to EFT Server's Plain-Text Client (PTC) or The Web Transfer Client, the files and folders that the user is allowed to access depends on the permissions assigned on the VFS tab of the administration interface.
 The VFS tab allows you to enable or disable permissions for a group or a user as described below.

 The Inherit Permission and Content settings from parent check box causes the selected folder in the tree to inherit the permissions assigned to its parent folder.
 For example, if you specify that folder Usr is to inherit the permissions assigned to its parent folder, then Usr has the same permissions as the Site root folder.
 If you clear the check box, a message appears in which you can copy the parent folder's permissions and then edit them as needed or remove all inherited permissions.
 (Refer to Disabling Inheritance in the VFS for more information about inheritance.)

 The Encrypt contents (EFS) check box allows you to right-click a folder in the VFS tree (left pane) and encrypt the contents of the selected folder.
-Refer to Encrypt Data at Rest for details.
+Refer to Streaming Repository Encryption for details.

 The check boxes in the Permissions area specify whether a user or group is allowed the permission: